stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 end
 ```

-Notice that instead a method like `success?`, I’ve used an explicit name for what happen—`return_processed?`.
+Notice that instead of a method like `success?`, I’ve used an explicit name for what happened—`return_processed?`.
 Users of `ReturnProcessor` will then benefit from clear, intention-revealing code:

 ```ruby
 result = return_processor.process!(the_return,user)